Lussskki/Discord-Bot/Readme.md

 ## **Overview**

-This is a **Work-In-Progress (WIP)** Discord bot project.
+This is a **Work-In-Progress (WIP)** Discord bot template project.
 The bot provides tutorials and error handling related to Node.js topics.
 The project is actively being developed, and new features and improvements will be added over time.

 ## **Features**